username123115/ctfWriteups/picoCTFAllRev/2022/wizardLike/README.md

 }
 ```

-If the collision function returns `'\0'` that means the player would hit a wall or empty space if they move in their requested direction and nothing will happen.
+If the collision function returns `'\0'` that means the player would hit a wall or empty space if they move in the requested direction and so the game doesn't move the player.
 Otherwise, if any other value is returned, the game will move them in their requested direction.

-The collision function simply checks whether or not the tile is a `'#'` or space a space.
+The collision function simply checks whether or not the tile is a `'#'` or a space.

 ```
 undefined8 FUN_00402188_CheckCollision(int x,int y)